•

 Instructions

-1. Liver to clear from films, wrap in foil.
+1. Peel the liver from the films, wrap it in foil.
 Peel the garlic and wrap the cloves in foil.
-Put the rolls in the form and bake in the oven, preheated to 160°C, for ~30 minutes.
+Place the rolls in a mold and bake in an oven preheated to 160 °C for ~ 30 minutes.
 Then open the foil and let the liver cool down a little.

-Liver to clear from films, wrap in foil.
+Peel the liver from the films, wrap it in foil.

 Peel the garlic and wrap the cloves in foil.

-Put the rolls in the form and bake in the oven, preheated to 160°C, for ~30 minutes.
+Place the rolls in a mold and bake in an oven preheated to 160 °C for ~ 30 minutes.

 Then open the foil and let the liver cool down a little.

-2. In the bowl of a food processor, pour the cream, put the liver, garlic and beat until smooth.
+2. Pour the cream into the bowl of a food processor, put the liver, garlic and whisk until smooth.
 Season to taste with salt, ground black pepper and crushed juniper.
-Put the pate in the form, level.
+Put the pate in the mold, smooth it out.

-In the bowl of a food processor, pour the cream, put the liver, garlic and beat until smooth.
+Pour the cream into the bowl of a food processor, put the liver, garlic and whisk until smooth.

 Season to taste with salt, ground black pepper and crushed juniper.

-3. Cover with plastic wrap in contact and refrigerate for at least 12 hours.
+3. Cover tightly with plastic wrap and refrigerate for at least 12 hours.

-Cover with plastic wrap in contact and refrigerate for at least 12 hours.
+Cover tightly with plastic wrap and refrigerate for at least 12 hours.

 4. Defrost the black currant and drain the juice.
-Chop the berries in the bowl of a food processor, then RUB through a sieve and add the sugar.
+Chop the berries in the bowl of a food processor, then rub through a sieve and add sugar.
 The taste should be sweet and sour, pleasant.

 Defrost the black currant and drain the juice.

-Chop the berries in the bowl of a food processor, then RUB through a sieve and add the sugar.
+Chop the berries in the bowl of a food processor, then rub through a sieve and add sugar.
 The taste should be sweet and sour, pleasant.

-5. Soak the gelatin in ice water, let it swell, then squeeze it out and add it to the warmed (!) currant puree.
-Remove to the refrigerator and allow the puree to harden to the consistency of jelly, then beat with a mixer at high speed for about 15 minutes.
+5. Soak the gelatin in ice water, let it swell, then squeeze and add to the warmed (!) currant puree.
+Put it in the refrigerator and let the puree harden to the consistency of jelly, then beat with a mixer at high speed for about 15 minutes.
 I whipped a lot less, so I got a denser texture than I should have.

-Soak the gelatin in ice water, let it swell, then squeeze it out and add it to the warmed (!) currant puree.
+Soak the gelatin in ice water, let it swell, then squeeze and add to the warmed (!) currant puree.

-Remove to the refrigerator and allow the puree to harden to the consistency of jelly, then beat with a mixer at high speed for about 15 minutes.
+Put it in the refrigerator and let the puree harden to the consistency of jelly, then beat with a mixer at high speed for about 15 minutes.
 I whipped a lot less, so I got a denser texture than I should have.

-6. Whipped puree immediately put on the pate and put in the refrigerator until completely solidified.
+6. Immediately put the whipped puree on the pate and refrigerate until completely solidified.

-Whipped puree immediately put on the pate and put in the refrigerator until completely solidified.
+Immediately put the whipped puree on the pate and refrigerate until completely solidified.

 7. Bon Appetit!